 But the winter came, Google increased the privacy of their users and took away what was so important to us, the information.
 The amount of (not provided) keywords spiked through the roof leaving bloggers and other users of Google Analytics speechless.

 And this story continues to this day.
-I kid you not, 99% of my search traffic does not include keyword data.
-All I have is (not provided) and Google Search Console reports (which are better than nothing but much weaker than what we had 6-7 years ago in GA).
+I kid you not, 99% of my search traffic did not include keyword data.
+All I had was (not provided) and Google Search Console reports (which are better than nothing but much weaker than what we had 6-7 years ago in GA).

-Fortunately, I have recently stumbled upon a solution which can practically get rid of (not provided) keywords in Google Analytics reports, which is called Keyword Hero.
+Fortunately, I have recently stumbled upon a solution which can practically unlock (not provided) keywords in Google Analytics reports, which is called Keyword Hero.